NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

 ## Spatial Data in Text Format

-The `HARV_PlotLocations.csv` file contains `x, y` (point) locations for study plot where NEON collects data on
+The `HARV_PlotLocations.csv` file contains `x, y` (point) locations for study plots where NEON collects data on
 <a href="https://www.neonscience.org/data-collection/terrestrial-organismal-sampling" target="_blank"> vegetation and other ecological metrics</a>.
 We would like to: